Success. It starts here.

 Dr. Wu is an accomplished scholar in systems engineering and operations research, and he specializes in optimization, game theory and distributed decision-making.
 He has received significant support for his research from the National Science Foundation, Department of Defense and other entities.
 His scholarly work has been widely recognized and cited; as a fellow of IIE, Dr. Wu has published more than 100 scholarly papers and served as editor or editorial board member on many journals in his field.
 He currently serves on the board of overseers for Dartmouth College's Thayer School of Engineering, and the advisory boards for the Hong Kong University of Science and Technology and the National Taiwan University.

 Dr. Wu is a visiting professor at the University of Pennsylvania, and HKUST.
 He received his MS and PhD from the Pennsylvania State University in 1987.
+For more news about the Provost's Office, go here.

 Ms. Davis was appointed the Senior Vice President for Administration and Finance for George Mason University in March 2013.
 In this role she provides: direction, oversight, and financial and operation management for Mason fiscal services; purchasing and accounts payable; budget and planning; campus police; auxiliary enterprises; transportation and parking services; human resources and payroll; facilities management, planning, financing and construction; and space management.
 J.J. brings a wealth of experience in budget planning, development and management vital to the continued growth and prosperity of the University.